thycotic/t1-docs/cloud-manager-teams/roles/index.md

 [tags]: # (Thycotic One, Cloud Manager, roles)
 [priority]: # (1000)

-# Thycotic One Team Roles
+# Team Roles

-WILL NOTE: NEED TO KNOW EXACTLY WHAT THESE PERMISSIONS DO.

 Roles and their permissions:

-## Billing Manager
+## Billing Manager Role and Permissions

-- Billing Management (Full)
-- Billing Management (Read)
-- Billing Management (Write)
-- Team Administration (Read)
+Billing manager is a legacy role that is no longer used.
+It will be removed in a later version of Cloud Manager.
+Its related Billing Management privileges are also no longer valid.

+## Bundle Management Permissions

+The bundle management permissions are legacy and no longer used.
+They will be removed in a later version of Cloud Manager

 ## Owner

-- Billing Management (Full)
-- Billing Management (Read)
-- Billing Management (Write)
 - Product Administration (Full)
 - Team Administration (Full)
 - Team Administration (Read)